NOW CLOSED UNTIL NEXT YEAR _ OPENS 29th March 2025 - ONLINE BOOKINGS OPEN!

 Yes, when you book with us you will be staying in a real, repurposed, vintage coach

 How cool is that?
-Each of the 'rooms' is in an actual compartment, with a sliding door.
+Each of the 'rooms' is in an actual compartment, with an original sliding door.

 The Sleeping Car is right opposite Platform 1, so if you arrive by train you only have a few steps to take to get to your acommodation!